amrks7800/react-sugartax/README.md

 # React-sugartax

-React package for simpler syntax in looping and conditional rendering via dedicated components For.tsx & Show.tsx 😊
+React package for simpler syntax in looping and conditional rendering via dedicated components For.tsx & Show.tsx...etc 😊

 # Installation